-Analysis | Trump’s been publicly indicating his openness to a herd immunity strategy for months
+Analysis | Trump has been publicly indicating his openness to a herd immunity strategy for months

 That this metric has been so steady, falling in a range of 1.5 percent to 2 percent on 90 percent of days since then, suggests that not much has changed in our ability to combat the virus over the past four months.
 Yes, the number of deaths as a function of recorded cases is down from the spring.
 But it’s still steady, a grim shackle from which the country can’t shake free.

-This is the subtext to Trump’s repeated insistences that the country is “rounding the corner” on the virus, an assertion so detached from reality that it’s simply laughable.
+This is the subtext to Trump’s repeated insistence that the country is “rounding the corner” on the virus, an assertion so detached from reality that it’s simply laughable.
 It’s the chief of the local fire department insisting that a house fire was nearly out because it was burning itself out.
 Sure, he could have some trucks come and spray water on it, but why?
 It’s going away on its own.

-On Wednesday, the Daily Beast reported that those working within the White House now see this as the overt strategy embraced by Trump: let it burn through the population, increasing the number of people with immunity and, therefore, slowing the virus’s spread.
-It would be an utterly shocking report were it not for one thing: Trump’s integrated an embrace of a so-called “herd immunity” strategy into his public comments for months.
+On Wednesday, the Daily Beast reported that those working within the White House now view this as the overt strategy embraced by Trump: let it burn through the population, increasing the number of people with immunity and, therefore, slowing the virus’s spread.
+It would be an utterly shocking report were it not for one thing: Trump has integrated an embrace of a “herd immunity” strategy into his public comments for months.

 Back in April, when the president was heeding the advice of the government’s experts on combating the virus, such as the country’s chief epidemiologist, Anthony S. Fauci, the message from the White House was one of rejecting the idea that the virus should simply be allowed to spread.